kappafon/ai-copilots/content/AI Assisted Development/What AI Assistants Are Good For.md

   - AI
 ---
 What I found AI coding assistants to be good for (so far):
-- reducing time googling things, or giving you ideas on what to google
+- reducing time googling things, or narrowing down ideas on what to google
 - acting out as a rubber ducky that can respond back
 - cutting down time on repetitive patterns, generic [[Code Completions]] and some trivial things, regex
 - explaining, simplifying, documenting, debugging (to a degree) of existing functions